-- o Designate a Point of Contact at the OA corporate office - Create an appeal review panel consisting of at least one corporate staff member and one contract staff member - Conduct a verification call with applicant - Review final determination with Admissions Counselor and Quality Assurance Manager - Submit written decision to applicant and send copy to Regional Office
+- Designate a Point of Contact at the OA corporate office - Create an appeal review panel consisting of at least one corporate staff member and one contract staff member - Conduct a verification call with applicant - Review final determination with Admissions Counselor and Quality Assurance Manager - Submit written decision to applicant and send copy to Regional Office

 The OA agency or Job Corps center must issue a decision on the appeal within 60 days of when the appeal was filed.
 If the OA agency or Job Corps center denies the appeal within 60 days of when the appeal was filed, the applicant may appeal the denial to the Job Corps Regional Director within 60 days of the date of the denial.
-If the OA agency or Job Corps center does not issue a decision on the appeal within 60 days of when the appeal was filed, the appeal with the Job Corps Regional Director within 60 days of when the appeal was filed, the applicant may file an appeal with the Job Corps Regional Director within 120 days from the date that he or she filed the original appeal.
+If the OA agency or Job Corps center does not issue a decision on the appeal within 60 days of when the appeal was filed, the appleal with the Job Corps Regional Director within 60 days of some the appeal was filed, the applicant may file an appeal with the Job Corps Regional Director within 60 days from the date the center operator or service provider should have issued the decision.